laylafrischman/laylafrischman.github.io/index.md

 - **Customer Care Administrator**

-  For the summer of 2021, I worked on site for a Construction Management company called H & R Construction Management.
+  For the summer of 2021, I worked on site for a Construction Management company called HR Construction Management.
 As homeowners of the 600 newly built condo units submitted lists of warrantable deficiencies, I recorded and tracked this information in a clear and concise manner for all team members.

 - **Administrative Assistant**

-  Last summer, I worked for a Jewish educational organization called Torah in Motion.
+  Last summer, I worked for a Jewish educational organization called [Torah in Motion](https://torahinmotion.org/){:target="_blank"}.
 Primarily, I helped the organization in their transition to becoming 100% virtual due to COVID-19.
 Some of my responsibilities included managing the company website and YouTube page, and digitizing archived files.

 - **Podcast Researcher and Developer**

-  As part of the University of Toronto Work Study program, I worked within the Engineering Communication Program to aid in the creation of a podcast series to be used as an educational tool.
+  As part of the University of Toronto Work Study program, I worked within the [Engineering Communication Program](https://ecp.engineering.utoronto.ca/){:target="_blank"} to aid in the creation of a podcast series to be used as an educational tool.
 I had the opportunity to research the topic of engineering intuition, as well as to conduct and shadow numerous podcast interviews.

 ## **Community Involvement**